Why do organisations need to protect Office 365 data?

 Microsoft Office 365 is fantastic, and Microsoft provide a great service to their customers.
 They focus a lot of energy on the Office 365 infrastructure, maintain good uptime, and allow your users to work with confidence.
 They also empower YOU with the responsibility for your data.

 The misconception that Microsoft Office 365 includes backup is quite common, but most people haven’t even thought about it.
 Many still live in a dream world where “The Cloud” is an invincible indestructible computer system that allows them to palm off all responsibility.
 And that thought could have damaging repercussions when this responsibility is left unchecked.

 Ultimately, its down to YOU to ensure you have access and control of your data, including data in the cloud networks.
 In Office 365 that means data held in:

 SharePoint Online – your data libraries, custom pages, data collections

 OneDrive for Business – your personal files and folders

 The Office 365 misconception

-You may need to re-assess the level of control you have of your data and how much access you truly have to it.
+You may need to re-assess the level of control and access you truly have.